Kotex: Product line

+Social causes

+Launched in 2018, Kotex has been the founding sponsor of the Alliance for Period Supplies.
+In conjunction with its retailer partners, the brand has donated more than 40 million period products nationwide as a way to fight period poverty.
+The launch of the alliance came on the heels of a study in which 2 out of 5 people who experience menstruation struggle to purchase period supplies because of lack of income.
+Additionally, findings from a YouGov poll indicated that 76% of surveyed Americans wished to see free period supplies in schools.

+In 2020, Kotex celebrated its 100^{th} anniversary by committing $2.5 million over a three year period to Plan International to expand menstrual hygiene access as part of the "She Can" initiative.
+These efforts also aimed to fight period stigma within society and ensure access to feminine care products and education.

+In 2026, Kotex launched its new global brand platform, 'Own Your Flow.'

+Safety and sustainability

+In response to study findings published in June 2024 alleging that trace levels of metals were discovered in a variety of tampon brands, Kotex maintained that not only were heavy metals not added to Kotex products, they were prohibited from their manufacturing process.

+Because tampons and menstrual pads are classified as medical devices in the United States, their safety is regulated by the United States Food & Drug Administration.
+In addition to FDA regulation adherence, Kotex also tests products against standards such as ISO-10993, which are internationally-recognized safety standards in the medical device class.

+Kimberly-Clark, the parent company of Kotex, maintains a Restricted Substances list, which includes prohibition of use of substances like PFA's, parabens, pthalates, formaldehyde-releasing preservatives.

 Recalls and defects

 In September 2012, Kimberly-Clark issued a warning regarding a shipment of rejected Kotex tampons stolen and sold to the public.
 The company said the defective products posed only a minor health risk to consumers.

 In December 2018, Kimberly-Clark issued a recall of U by Kotex Sleek tampons due to findings that the product would sometimes break apart during removal, leaving behind fragments in the body that could require medical attention for removal.

 "Red Dot" controversy

 The infamous "Red Dot" shown above a Kotex pad.

 In 2004, advertisements featuring a CG anthropomorphic red punctuation dot, known as the Red Dot, were televised with the slogan "Kotex fits.
 Period."
 That slogan was launched for the product's marketing campaign in October 2000.
 The Red Dot, referring to a woman's "period", dissolves on the pad.
 This was viewed as questionable because of the likelihood that the ads could be viewed by children who had no understanding of the terminology used in the ad.
 In 2005, it was announced that the slogan would no longer be used for the product due to it having harmed sales of the product, realizing that its advertised meaning for "menstruation" was never meant to be publicized in front of children, even with the use of an animated red punctuation mark.